 Purpose: To designate areas suitable for general commercial, professional office, and residential development.
-Designated areas are determined to be appropriate for such uses due to existing development patterns, primarily located along major arterials, the availability of adequate public facilities, and market demands.
-In order to encourage a true mixture of uses and to encourage the development of residential uses in conjunction with office and retail uses, residential development can be guided by the floor area ratio (FAR), whenever residential is designed within the same structure as commercial and/or office uses, such as apartments over commercial.
+Designated areas are determined to be appropriate for activities connected with the sale, rental and distribution of products or the performance of services due to existing development patterns, primarily located along major arterials, the availability of adequate public facilities, and market demands.

 Permitted Uses: General commercial such as retail, eating and drinking establishments, lodging and health care facilities; offices, financial services, personal services and multi-family residential.
-Land use types shall be permitted according to the following schedule, expressed as a percentage of the total area in this plan category.
-The percentages shall be applied on an areawide basis and shall not be interpreted to require a mixture of such uses wherein the percentages equal 100.